10 mythical creatures that really exist. Mythical creatures (40 photos). Winged horse Pegasus

 A creature with the body and head of a horse with a sharp horn on its forehead is the legendary unicorn, a mythical animal that is a symbol of purity of thoughts and grace, associated with innocence.
 Many believe that the unicorn existed, but was exterminated because of its horn, which had healing properties.

 The only similarity between a mermaid and a siren is that they top part was similar to the human body of a woman, and the lower one was presented in the form of a fish tail.
-Sirens were a product of Greek mythology and were considered a nightmare for any sailor.
-They could make any man fall in love with them, enticing him with their beauty and bewitching singing.
-Mermaids are generally very popular in works of art, they were often portrayed by artists, films were made about them.
-Despite numerous oral historical evidence of their existence, even provided by Christopher Columbus during his journey through caribbean, there is no material evidence.
+Sirens were a product of Greek mythology and were considered the nightmare of any sailor.
+They could make any man fall in love with them, luring him with their beauty and bewitching singing.
+Mermaids are generally very popular in works of art, they were often depicted by artists, films were made about them.
+Despite numerous oral historical accounts of their existence, even those provided by Christopher Columbus during his voyage to Caribbean Sea, there is no material evidence.
 Only fairy tales and epics.

 5. Werewolf

-There are stories in folklore about people who can turn into wolves or into wolf-like creatures.
-If someone is bitten or scratched by such a beast, then he will turn into a werewolf.
+In folklore there are stories about people who can turn into wolves or wolf-like creatures.
+If someone is bitten or scratched by such an animal, he will turn into a werewolf.

-Bigfoot is a gigantic man whose body is covered with thick hair.
-They are said to live mainly in forests in the Pacific region.
-Despite the fact that photographs of Bigfoot himself and his footprint have been taken, scientists do not believe in his real existence.
-They are sure that these photos are fake, and he big Foot- the fruit of human imagination.
+Bigfoot is a giant-sized man whose body is covered with thick fur.
+They are said to live primarily in forests in the Pacific region.
+Despite the fact that photographs were taken of Bigfoot himself and his footprint, scientists do not believe in his real existence.
+They are sure that these photographs are fake, and he big Foot- the fruit of human imagination.

 3. Vampires / Chupacabra

-Vampires are found in the legends and myths of many cultures, but under different names.
-These are immortal creatures that terrorize the surroundings in search of their victims, whose blood is the only source of their food.
-Vampires are experts in disguise and seduction.
+Vampires are found in the tales and myths of many cultures, but under different names.
+These are immortal creatures that terrorize the surrounding area in search of their victims, whose blood is their only source of nutrition.
+Vampires are experts in transformation and seduction.

-These legendary creatures with a body, reptiles are the heroes of fairy tales, epics and epics of almost all peoples of the world, from Europe to Asia.
-In Asia, dragons are represented as giant lizard or snakes with two pairs of legs and a head spewing fire from its mouth, while European dragons had many heads and wings.
-In Asia, dragons were revered for wisdom and courage, and in Europe, dragons were described as bloodthirsty creatures.
+These legendary creatures with a body, reptiles are heroes of fairy tales, epics and epics of almost all peoples of the world, from Europe to Asia.
+In Asia, dragons are represented as giant lizard or snakes with two pairs of legs and a head spewing flames from its mouth, while European dragons had many heads and wings.
+In Asia, dragons were revered for their wisdom and courage, while in Europe, dragons were described as bloodthirsty creatures.

-I tried to collect as many times as possible once such a topic has gone)))
+I tried to collect as many times as possible since this topic came up)))

-I checked all the information on Wikipedia ....... how much is possible)
+I checked all the information on Wikipedia.......as far as possible)

-So it's up to you to decide how true it is =)
+So how much of this is true is up to you to decide =)

-Who believes in what) If I like the topic, I will add a ton of such people))
+Who believes in what) If you like the topic, I’ll add a ton of them))

 Popobava

-Popobawa (from Swahili popo - bat and bawa - wing) - according to legend, an evil creature or evil spirit that some people of Tanzania believe in.
-Described as a dwarf with a single eye in his forehead, small pointed ears, bat wings and claws.
-According to beliefs, he rapes men sleeping in their beds.
+Popobawa (from Swahili popo - bat and bawa - wing) - according to legend, an evil creature or evil spirit, believed in by some Tanzanians.
+Described as a dwarf with a single eye in his forehead, small pointed ears, and the wings and claws of a bat.
+According to beliefs, she rapes men sleeping in their beds.

-The presence of the often invisible Popobava can be detected by a strong smell or puff of smoke.
+The presence of the often invisible Popobava can be detected by a pungent odor or plumes of smoke.
 Sometimes Popobava is visible to everyone except the victim.
-According to legend, this creature takes on a human form during the day, but with sharp fingers that betray it.
-After the execution of the act of violence, Popobava forces his victims to tell everyone about what happened, otherwise threatening to return and rape again.
+According to legends, this creature takes a human form during the day, but with sharp fingers that give it away.
+After carrying out the act of violence, Popobava forces his victims to tell everyone about what happened, otherwise threatening to return and rape again.

 The habitat of this dwarf cyclops is the island of Zanzibar.
-It first appeared on the neighboring island of Pemba (Pemba) in Zanzibar in 1972.
-O more attacks were reported in the 1980s, then in April 1995 and more recently in 2000 and July 2001.
-The attacks seem to coincide with periods of heightened political tension, such as elections.
+It first appeared on the island of Pemba, neighboring Zanzibar, in 1972.
+ABOUT more attacks were reported in the 1980s, then in April 1995 and more recently in 2000 and July 2001.
+The attacks appear to coincide with periods of heightened political tension, such as elections.
 In 1972, the attacks were provoked by the assassination of the country's president.
-But the recent attacks came at a politically quiet time.
+But the recent attacks occurred during a politically calm time.

 Hospitals in Zanzibar reported numerous cases of broken ribs, bruises and other injuries attributed to Popobawa.
-Alone mentally unbalanced person was hacked to death after admitting that it was as if he was the same demon
+Alone mentally unbalanced person was hacked to death after he admitted that it was as if he was that very demon

-The rat king is a mythical animal mentioned in European legends.
-The Rat King is believed to be composed of several rats fused or knotted with their tails.
-The other rats supposedly feed and take care of their king.
+The Rat King is a mythical animal mentioned in European legends.
+The Rat King is believed to be composed of several rats fused or knotted together with their tails.
+The other rats supposedly feed and care for their king.

-Rats living in the wild are completely subject to special illness: several of them grow together with their tails and form the so-called rat king, of which in the old days they had, of course, a different concept than now, when it can be seen in almost every museum.
-Previously, it was thought that the rat king in a golden crown sits on a throne of several subjects fused together and from here decides the fate of the entire rat kingdom!
-In any case, it is true that sometimes quite a large number of rats are encountered, closely intertwined with their tails, they can hardly move and compassionate rats bring them food out of pity.
-Still don't know real reason such a phenomenon.
-It is thought that some special sweating on the tails of rats causes them to stick together, but no one can say anything positive.
+Rats living in the wild are completely susceptible to special illness: several of them grow together with their tails and form the so-called rat king, which in the old days had, of course, a different concept than now, when it can be seen in almost every museum.
+Previously, they thought that the rat king in a golden crown sits on a throne of several subjects fused together and from here decides the fate of the entire rat kingdom!
+In any case, it is true that sometimes a fairly large number of rats are found, their tails tightly intertwined, they can hardly move, and compassionate rats, out of pity, bring them food.
+They still don't know yet real reason such a phenomenon.
+They think that some special sweating on the tails of rats causes them to stick together, but no one can say anything positive.

 Manananggal

 The legend of this monster originates in the Philippines.
-Manananggal has the body and face of a beautiful older woman.
-Also, this mythical monster has a pair of leather wings and is able to separate its torso from its legs.
-Manananggal terrorizes Visayan Island. locals hanging their houses with a huge amount of garlic, as a deterrent to the monster.
+Manananggal has the body and face of a beautiful old woman.
+This mythical monster also has a pair of leather wings and is able to separate its body from its legs.
+Manananggal terrorizes Visayan Island.
+Locals they hang huge amounts of garlic around their houses as a deterrent to the monster.

-Manananggal is absolutely harmless, except for a small hobby - to suck out the hearts of fetuses from pregnant women with a proboscis.
-But do not be so nervous, everyone has their shortcomings.
+Manananggal is absolutely harmless, except for a small hobby - sucking out the hearts of pregnant women's fetuses with its proboscis.
+But don't be so nervous, everyone has their shortcomings.

 Tikbalang